Controversy over New York’s new gun legislation - NewsBreak

 While the association makes it clear in an online statement that it supports reasonable licensing laws, it’s worried that this punishes law-abiding citizens.
 It is also concerned about implementing the new changes that will be required to get a concealed carry permit.

-“We look at the training requirements that are going to be effective post that date that we are going to have up to a year to get these people a 16 hour course, 2 hours of live fire,” said Dougherty.
+“We look at the training requirements that are going to be an effective post that dates that we are going to have up to a year to get these people a 16-hour course, 2 hours of live fire,” said Dougherty.
 “They have to pass an 80 percent written exam.
 And the logistics behind that are going to be extremely unworkable.”

 Thomas Dougherty is the Sheriff of Livingston County and said thousands of people in his jurisdiction have concealed carry permits.
 They will now have to update their license after every three years.